aws-samples/cfn101-workshop/content/intermediate/operations/stacksets/index.md

 1. Make sure you are in the following directory: `code/workspace/stacksets`.
 2. Open the `example_securitygroup.yaml` template in your favorite text editor.
 3. Familiarize with the configuration for the example security group in the template.
 In the example, your intents are to:
-    1. create a security group: you will choose to deploy your security group in the same VPC you created earlier and in multiple regions using a single create operation using CloudFormation StackSets.
-You will reference the VPC ID using the `Fn::ImportValue` [intrinsic function](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-importvalue.html).
+    1. create a security group for the VPC you created earlier in each of the two regions with a single create operation using CloudFormation StackSets.
+You will reference the VPC ID using the `Fn::ImportValue` [intrinsic function](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-importvalue.html);
     2. export the `SecurityGroupId` output.
 Exports are region-specific.